 - I removed the upper keyboard and removed from it each key.

-- I removed the original pads with a razor blade.
+- I removed the original thick green cloth pads with a razor blade.

-- I removed from the buttons any remains of the pads or glue using sandpaper.
+- I removed from the buttons any remains of the pads and glue using sandpaper.

 - In order to compensate for the thinner leather, one could unscrew the button two full turns, but the screws provided with the HDK72 are too short for this, so I had instead 2mm-thick wooden cylinders made by a top harpsichord technician, Martin Spaink of Amsterdam.
 He also supplied me the necessary leather.

 - I glued these wooden cylinders into the buttons.

 - I made 63 leather punches of the same diameter.

 - I glued them to the wooden cylinders.